 Orange is an excellent source of nutrients.
 It can be a perfect addition to your diet.
 It does everything from boosting immunity to keeping sugar levels in check.

-As per USDA, one hundred grams of orange provides the following nutrients.
+As per USDA, 100 grams of orange provides the following nutrients.

 Fruits can be a great way to kickstart your day and benefit those with diabetes who may have frequent cravings.

-As per research, oranges are among the best fruits to enjoy due to their low position on the glycemic index table (GI 43).
-It means they have lower sugar levels that take longer to digest, resulting in no sudden blood sugar spikes.
+As per research, oranges are among the best fruits to enjoy due to their low glycemic index of 43.
+It means they raise blood sugar levels slowly, preventing sudden blood sugar spikes

 But oranges are not only preferable because of their glycemic index.
 They are full of health benefits for anyone to enjoy.